kadena-io/pact/docs/pact-reference.rst

 current keyset definition and predicate.
 Once authorized, the keyset can be easily `redefined <#define-keyset>`__.

+.. tableguards:

 Module Table Guards
 ~~~~~~~~~~~~~~~~~~~

 When `creating <#create-table>`__ a table, a module name must also be
 specified.
-By this mechanism, tables are "guarded" or "encapsulated" by
+By this mechanism, tables are “guarded” or “encapsulated” by
 the module, such that direct access to the table via `data-access
-functions <#Database>`__ is authorized by the module's admin keyset.
+functions <#Database>`__ is authorized by the module’s admin keyset.
 However, *within module functions*, table access is unconstrained.
 This
 gives contract authors great flexibility in designing data access, and
-is intended to enshrine the module as the main "user" data access API.
+is intended to enshrine the module as the main “user” data access API.

+.. rowlevelkeysets:

 Row-level keysets
 ~~~~~~~~~~~~~~~~~